larsmagne/eplot/README.md

-eplot is an Emacs package for generating charts and plots interactively.
+eplot is an Emacs package for generating time series charts, plots and bar charts interactively.

 This is a work in progress and is probably not very useful generally yet, but here's the documentation so far: